 You don’t need an actual frame to frame a scene.
 Frames occur naturally and are also man-made.

-Here are some examples of objects to look out for when you want to frame your subject:
+Here are some examples of objects to look out for to frame your subject:

 - Tree branches